thefonso/UNCLEFONSO_lessons/00-week/ruby_basics/00_strings/README.md

     - Boolean
 - Ability to create, manipulate, and use variables
 - String concatenation
-- Comparison operator
+- Comparison operators

 ### Points To Ponder

 Look through these now and then use them to test yourself after doing the assignment

-**Note:** This is again a long list of things to understand!
+**Note:** This is a long list of things to understand!
 Read through the list, breathe deep, do the assignment, and then come back to them.

 ##### Strings